 11. Sunset Culture

-An extra thing that makes Canggu, Canggu are sunsets.
+An extra thing that makes Canggu, Canggu is sunsets.
 It really is one of the main reasons for people to be moving to Canggu, Bali.
 People flock to the beach here, get a fresh coconut/Bintang and just watch the sun go down.
 No matter what the weather looked like earlier in the day, it would always clear up in time for sunset.
 Our favorite ‘sunset vibe’ is at La Brisa, but it looks great from just about anywhere.